cloudmesh/cloudmesh1/webui/pages/faq.rst

 :What is the time commitment for an independent study?:

-  Typically we requier you enrol fro 3 credit hours, The total commit ment pper week is than between 12-20 hours.
+  Typically we require you enroll fro 3 credit hours, The total commit ment per week is than between 12-20 hours.
 If you do below 12 hours you will not get an A for sure.

   Furthermore we do not accept students that plan to take extensive